Thanatsaran Samthonglai

-Early life, education and career
+Early life and education

 Thanatsaran was born in Loei Province, Thailand.
 He is currently taking up a vocational course on automotive at Panjavidhya Technological College.

+Career

 In 2021, he left GMMTV after being required to serve in the military.

 Personal life

 He owns a cat and eight dogs, five of which are shih tzu and rest are a pomeranian, a thai ridgeback and a bangkaew.
 He also likes to play football.